cmitsakis/workerpool-go/README.md

 - Each worker can maintain a connection.
 This is useful if you want to implement a crawler or email sender and want to avoid reconnecting for each job.
 - You don't submit a closure for each job.
 Instead you pass a handler function at the creation of the pool and then you submit job payloads.
-- You can compose worker pools into a pipeline.
+- You can connect worker pools into a pipeline.
+That way you can increase performance by separating IO-intensive from CPU-intensive tasks.

 Under development.
 API is subject to change.